 INTRODUCTION

 Hemangiomatosis can occur simultaneously in the thoracic and abdominal cavities[1].
 Peritoneal cavernous hemangiomatosis occurs only in the abdominal cavity.
 Cystic lesions are widely distributed in the peritoneum, and dark red bloody cystic fluid is found in the lesions.
 The diagnosis of peritoneal cavernous hemangiomatosis mainly depends on pathological examination.
-Here we report a case of peritoneal cavernous hemangiomatosis and provide some valuable information about this disease.
+Herein, we report a case of peritoneal cavernous hemangiomatosis and provide some valuable information about this disease.

 CASE PRESENTATION